Maikatura/GamerEngine/README.md

 ### A OpenGL Game Engine

-GamerEngine is a free and open source game engine that you are allowed to use for anything you want.<br>
+GamerEngine is a free and open source 3D game engine!

 #### Installation